dataledgerlabs/TxGuard/README.md

 As this RFP pertains exclusively to Phase 1, the platform will not include a user-facing UX/UI layer.
 Instead, interaction will be facilitated via a natural language interface powered by a Large Language Model (LLM), enabling database queries without a traditional frontend.

-Formal subscription tiers will be introduced in Phase 2, where a fully featured product—starting with a beta version of the Basic Tier—will be released to early users for testing and feedback. ---------> Como lo hacemos pa no pagar nosotros las consultas?
+Formal subscription tiers will be introduced in Phase 2, where a fully featured product—starting with a beta version of the Basic Tier—will be released to early users for testing and feedback.

 ### <span style="color:#124C89">Subscription Tiers</span>